 "Along with my degree and life-long friendships, perspective is what was forged the most in my time at St. Ambrose.
 St. Ambrose taught me how to think on my own without limitations and boundaries.
-Now not being a college level athlete or actually an athlete at all, I never gave much thought to exercise or physical health.
+Now, not being a college-level athlete or actually an athlete at all, I never gave much thought to exercise or physical health.
 This is where the perspective comes in.
-As a parent of children who play multiple sports I think how amazing it would have been to have had a rec center to enjoy with friends and grow my health as well as my mind.
-I know in a few years when my children begin looking for colleges we will be looking for an institution that has the world to offer not just in text and teachers but also in health of body and spirit.
-As a proud alumna I feel like my donation to a new rec center will help in keeping St. Ambrose the leader in all areas, the leader it has always been and with our help always will be."
+As a parent of children who play multiple sports I think how amazing it would have been to have a rec center to enjoy with friends and grow my health as well as my mind.
+I know that in a few years, when my children begin looking for colleges, we will be looking for an institution that has the world to offer not just in text and teachers, but also in health of body and spirit.
+As a proud alumna I feel like my donation to a new rec center will help keep St. Ambrose the leader in all areas, the leader it has always been – and with our help always will be."

 Andrea Haga ‘98

 "I have been proud to work with St. Ambrose over the years in the leadership of US Bank.
 The impact the University has made on our community is just a small part of my respect for St. Ambrose.
 In all my dealings the institution has prioritized the student.
 And that is why this new Wellness & Recreation Center is so important - because of the health and needs of the students.
 I am pleased to volunteer my time to help rally support for this project from the businesses of the Quad Cities who benefit from such a strong institution being in our community."